zachpino/digidev-s18/week01/README.md

 > bash <( curl -sL https://particle.io/install-cli )

 Quit Terminal, and relaunch it.
-Type into this new windows:
+Type this into the new window:

 > particle login